-For a place that’s only been open since September 2008, London-born Louise Clark’s smashing café restaurant & deli just off the square in Dungarvan town centre has a very long-established air – and no wonder: it hit the ground running thanks to a loyal following of appreciative foodies who, for the previous six years, had been visiting her Naked Lunch stall at the farmers’ market she helped to found, happily queueing for the simple tasty food she has made her calling cards, such as homemade spicy lamb burgers, home baked breads and cakes.
+London-born Louise Clark’s smashing café restaurant & deli just off the square in Dungarvan town centre has a loyal following of appreciative foodies who, for the six years before she opened here (in 2008), had been visiting her Naked Lunch stall at the farmers’ market she helped to found, happily queueing for the simple tasty food she has made her calling cards, such as homemade spicy lamb burgers, home baked breads and cakes.

-Louise also had a successful outside catering business, and now the various strands of her previous experience worki together brilliantly in this vibrant little foodie hotspot.
+Louise also had a successful outside catering business, and now the various strands of her previous experience work together brilliantly in this vibrant little foodie hotspot.